boonebgorges/buddypress-docs-wiki/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fix bug in the way directory Tag filters are built

 = 1.0.5 =
 * Fix bug with file uploads for non-admin
 * Fix bug when calculating canonical redirects